star-system-labs/protocol-fees/vocs/docs/pages/technical-reference/Deployer.md

 8. Update the feeSetter to the owner.
 9. Store fee tiers.
 10. Update the owner on the fee adapter.
-UNIMinter
-11. Deploy the UNIMinter
-- To enable the UNIMinter, the owner must call `setMinter` on the UNI contract

 ```solidity